lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 can find your parents."

-Oliver blinked once, quite slowly and then scrambled after the otter now walking out the door while behind the the limp body of Mr Cavalleo peeled itself off the wall and thumped down to the floor.
+Oliver blinked once, quite slowly and then scrambled after the … umm … *talking* otter now walking out the door while behind them the limp body of Mr Cavalleo peeled itself off the wall and thumped down to the floor.